Lab 2: Comparing the 50 states (Summary statistics and regression)

 Scatterplots are the standard way of depicting relationships between two quantitative variables graphically.
 To make a scatterplot, go to Graph --> Scatterplot, click "OK", then select a Y-variable and an X-variable, then click "OK" again.
 Labels can be edited just as they can for histograms.
 You can also find the correlation between two variables by going to Stat --> Basic Statistics --> Correlation, then selecting two variables and clicking "OK".
 The "Pearson correlation" is the correlation that we have learned about.
 Now answer the following questions in a few sentences each, providing plots if necessary to support your answers.

-1. From a scatterplot, do you see a strong relationship between the performance of fourth graders in Math and the amount of educational spending per student?
-What is the correlation between these two variables?
+1. Investigate the relationship between poverty and smoking.
+From a scatterplot, do you see a strong relationship between the poverty rate and the percentage of people who smoke?
+What is the correlation between the poverty rate and the percentage of people who smoke?

 Linear regression

-Your next goal will be to predict fourth-grade math performance from the poverty rate, using linear regression.
+Your next goal will be to predict the age-adjusted death rate from cancer from the percentage of people who smoke, using linear regression.
 Go to Stat --> Regression --> Regression.
-Select "Math" as the response variable and "Poverty" as the predictor.
+Select "Cancer" as the response variable and "Smoke" as the predictor.
 MINITAB gives you a lot of output, much of which we are not ready to use.
 For now, just focus on the regression equation and the R-squared value (labeled "R-sq") given near the beginning of the output.
+Ignore the "Adjusted R-squared", which is not relevant when there is just one explanatory variable.

 1. Give the equation of your regression line.

-2. What percentage of the variation in fourth-grade Math performance among the 50 states can be explained by differences in the poverty rate among the 50 states?
+2. What percentage of the variation in death rates from cancer can be explained by differences in smoking rates across states?

 3. From your scatterplot and residual plot, does it appear that linear regression is appropriate for these data?
-Make sure to show the plots.
+Show the scatterplot and residual plot, and write a few sentences explaining your answer.

-4. What would the regression predict to be the scale score for fourth grade Math in California?
-How does this prediction compare to the actual score?
+4. What would the regression predict to be the age-adjusted death rate from cancer in California?
+How does this compare to the actual age-adjusted death rate from cancer in California?